dustinpfister/blog_posts/_posts/linux-aplay.md

 $ cat /dev/random | aplay -d 5 -f U8 -r 88000
 ```

 ## Using cat and dd to generate 8K bytes of random data for just one second of noise

 So far I have been piping in data to aplay by way of using the linux cat command with the use of /dev/random.
-However another major command I could pipe the random data into would be the [dd command](/2023/06/08/linux-dd/) which has the -bs option that can be used to set, say 8000 bytes blocks, and I can do 1 block, which would result in one second of random noise if the rate is still very much 8000 Hertz, and the format is still U8.
+However another major command I could pipe the random data into would be the [dd command](/2023/06/08/linux-dd/) which has the -bs option that can be used to set, say 8000 bytes blocks, and I can do 60 blocks.
+This would then result in 60 seconds worth of audio data if it is still 8 Bit Sample Size, and 8000 hertz.
+However when doing so I will want to make sure that I set the iflag option to fullblock else the resulting file will end up being a bit light because of a partial read error.

 ```
-cat /dev/random | dd bs=8000 count=1 | aplay -r 8000 -f U8
+ $ cat /dev/random | dd bs=8000 count=60 iflag=fullblock > audiodata
-1+0 records in
+60+0 records in
-1+0 records out
+60+0 records out
-8000 bytes (8.0 kB, 7.8 KiB) copied, 0.0165417 s, 484 kB/s
+480000 bytes (480 kB, 469 KiB) copied, 0.0826348 s, 5.8 MB/s
+$ aplay -f U8 -r 8000 audiodata
-Playing raw data 'stdin' : Unsigned 8 bit, Rate 8000 Hz, Mono
+Playing raw data 'audiodata' : Unsigned 8 bit, Rate 8000 Hz, Mono
 ```